MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ### Modify a theme setting

-Makers can adjust the background color in the Style workspace by modifying a theme setting (like the Background color).
-To do this, choose the original value and select **Save**.
+Makers can adjust the background color in the Style workspace by modifying a theme setting (like the Background color) by choosing the original value and selecting **Save**.

 ## Site visibility